jaimegag/scdf-zone/README.md

       - Import data using `/db/species_nyc_small.sql` or `/db/species_nyc.sql` in this repo, depending on how much data you want to load.

 1. Bulk import stream app starters
+    - Stream Apps
       - Get URL from here: https://cloud.spring.io/spring-cloud-stream-app-starters/
       - At the time of the creation of this repo this is the URL used: http://bit.ly/Celsius-SR3-stream-applications-rabbit-maven
       - Go to the space where you created the SCDF server SI, select the Data Flow Server and click on Manage.
 In the SCDF Dashboard click on Add Applications -> Bulk Import Applications and use the app starters URL.
+    - Task Apps
+      - Get URL from here: https://cloud.spring.io/spring-cloud-task-app-starters/
+      - At the time of the creation of this repo this is the URL used: http://bit.ly/Dearborn-GA-task-applications-maven
+      - Bulk upload these apps as you did the Stream ones.

+1. Deploy `species-demo` API app
+    - We need an endpoint `https://species-app.apps.pcfgcp.jagapps.co/species` for the Stream sink to talk to.
+    - TODO: Add app to the repo

+## SCDF Stream demo

 ### Create and Deploy Stream
 You can use the Data Flow Server Dashboard or the Shell.
 In this guide we will use the Shell.